 The Temporary Wage Subsidy Scheme (TWSS) is designed to help employers keep their staff on the payroll during the COVID-19 crisis.
-Introduced on 26 March 2020, the scheme was initially due to conclude in June 2020, but has since been extended until the end of August 2020.
+Introduced on 26 March 2020, the scheme was initially due to conclude in June 2020, and then August 2020.

 Employers must self-declare to Revenue that they have experienced significant negative economic disruption due to Covid-19.